refinedev/refine/documentation/docs/api-reference/antd/hooks/table/useTable.md

 ```

 :::info
-To disable pagination, you can set `hasPagination` property to `false` which is `true` by default.
-If `hasPagination` has set to `false`, pagination elements will be hidden in the `<Table/>`.
-If you want to handle the pagination on the client-side you can override the `pagination` property in `tableProps`.
+If you want to handle the pagination on client-side, you can pass the `pagination.mode` prop to the `useTable` hook and set it to `"client"`.
 :::

 ## Sorting